 🔼Etymology of the name Lahmi

-The name Lahmi comes from either of the two roots לחם (laham), meaning either to eat (bread) or to wage war:
+The name Lahmi comes from the verb לחם (laham), meaning both to eat (bread) or to wage war:

 The letter י (yod) upon which our name ends, may either create an adjective (Bellicose or Edible), a possessive form (My Battle or My Food).